 In consideration for the shares of HTS and AMSG (HTS Group) and the elimination of inter-company debt between Rennova and HTS and AMSG, InnovaQor issued to Rennova 14,000 shares of its Series B-1 Convertible Redeemable Preferred Stock (the "Series B-1 Preferred Stock").
 The number of shares of Series B-1 Preferred Stock was subject to a post-closing adjustment which resulted in an additional 950 shares of Series B-1 Preferred Stock due Rennova, which were issued in September 2021.
 Each share of Series B-1 Preferred Stock has a stated value of \$1,000 and is convertible into that number of shares of InnovaQor's common stock equal to the product of the stated value divided by 90% of the average closing price of InnovaQor's common stock during the 10 trading days immediately prior to the conversion date.
-Conversion of the Series B-1 Preferred Stock, however, is subject to the limitation that no conversion can be made to the extent the holder's beneficial interest (as defined pursuant to the terms of the Series B-1 Preferred Stock) in the common stock of InnovaQor upon payment of the stated value of the 14,950 shares sp.086,396, as described below.
+Conversion of the Series B-1 Preferred Stock, however, is subject to the limitation that no conversion can be made to the extent the holder's beneficial interest (as defined pursuant to the terms of the Series B-1 Preferred Stock) in the common stock of InnovaQor would exceed 4.99%.
 The shares of Series B-1 Preferred Stock may be redeemed by InnovaQor upon payment of the stated value of the shares plus any declared and unpaid dividends.
 Because these shares are convertible, at the option of the holder, into a variable number of common shares based solely on a fixed dollar amount (stated value) known at issuance of the shares, they have been recorded as a long-term liability at the date of issuance in accordance with ASC 480, Distinguishing Liabilities from Equity.

 On June 9, 2021, InnovaQor issued 1,000 shares of Series A-1 Supermajority Voting Preferred Stock (the "Series A-1 Preferred Stock") to the then CEO of the Company, Mr. Gerard Dab, in exchange for \$300,000 owed to Mr. Dab.
 The Series A-1 Preferred Stock has the right to the number of votes equal to 51% of the votes entitled to be cast at a meeting or to vote by written consent, meaning the owner of the Series A-1 Preferred Stock has voting control of the Company.
-Mr. Dab was a party to an agreement whereby he committed to transfer the Series A-1 Preferred Stock to Epizon Limited ("Epizon"), a Nassau, Bahamas, based management consulting company.
+Mr. Dab was a party to an agreement whereby he committed to transfer the Series A-1 Preferred Stock to Epizon Limited ("Epizon") a Nassau, Bahamas, based management consulting company.
 Seamus Lagan, the Chief Executive Officer of Rennova, the company we ultimately completed a transaction with, is also the managing director of Epizon.
-The conditions of the Epizon agreement to which Mr. Dab was a party were met and the transfer of shares of Series A-1 Preferred Stock to Epizon had certain conditions including a condition that if within 120 days after a transaction was completed by VisualMED, there were not any dispute or efforts to unwind the transfer of Stock sould be submitted for stockholder approval.
+The conditions of the Epizon agreement to which Mr. Dab was a party were met and the transfer of shares of Series A-1 Preferred Stock to Epizon was completed.
+The terms of the agreement between Mr. Dab and Epizon had certain conditions including a condition that if within 120 days after a transaction was completed by VisualMED, there were not any dispute or efforts to unwind the transaction, then Mr. Dab would deliver the shares of Series A-1 Preferred Stock owned by him to Epizon.
+Epizon, as the owner of the Series A-1 Preferred Stock, will be able to exercise control over all matters submitted for stockholder approval.